Building a stellar onboarding checklist

 Week one checklist

-Following a hopefully pleasant and welcoming first day, your next steps should be focused on establishing clear expectations and increasing overall employee engagement.
-Getting your new team member settled into a routine with concrete expectations and a warm environment is key to productivity and a great workplace culture.
+After a strong first day, the focus shifts to building clear expectations and increasing engagement.
+Getting your new team member settled into a routine with concrete goals and a warm environment is key to long-term productivity and a healthy workplace culture.

 1. Set clear expectations with a role-specific onboarding plan